 There are 2 main transplant methods used today.

 Depending on your stage of hair loss, you can decide whether you want a hair transplant that takes the individual follicles — known as Follicular Unit Extraction (FUE) — or whether you want a small strip taken out of the back of your head, often referred to as Follicular Unit Transplantation (FUT).

-Follicular Unit Transplantation, or FUT, is sometimes referred to as the “strip procedure”, It involves a cosmetic surgeon harvesting hair in narrow “strips”, usually taken from the back of the scalp.
+It involves a hair transplant surgeon harvesting hair in narrow “strips," usually taken from the back of the scalp.
 The strips are then divided into individual follicular units of 1-4 hairs and transplanted onto the desired area of the scalp.
 This allows for more natural-looking hair regarding both individual follicular units and overall graft distribution.

 One significant downside of this type of procedure is that it will leave a scar where the donor hairs were removed.
 This can be a concern for men who like to wear their hair short.